 Overview and activities of the Board of Directors and executive system

-- Consideration of the next medium-term business plan, NeXuS II 2026
+- Specific consideration of the strategies stated in the medium-term business plan, NeXuS II 2026

 - Actions to achieve management conscious of capital costs and stock price